For many foreigners, Singapore quickly becomes more than just a place to work — it can feel like home.

 📘 Read our Real Case Study: How a Previously Rejected PR Application Was Approved on Reapplication .

-In short, applying for PR involves preparing accurate documents, submitting them via ICA’s e-Service, and following up carefully on ICA’s requests.
+In short, securing permanent residency involves preparing accurate documents, submitting them via ICA’s e-Service, and following up carefully on ICA’s requests.

 - How long does ICA take to process PR? – Usually up to 6 months, though complex profiles may take longer.